bright/new-www/content/blog/ux-design-healthcare-medical-apps-case-study.md

 In UX design color, like iconography, has a special role.

-<div class="important-info"><div>Color coding is simply a way to display information using different colors and shades.
+<div className="important-info"><div>Color coding is simply a way to display information using different colors and shades.
 Color coding is ubiquitous and takes a huge part in our daily communication.</div></div>

 As it is common in the digital world it originated from the past. 😉 It has been used in industries like electricity or hydraulics.